Factibly/factibly/README.md

 ## Local Setup

+Note: The following information is only applicable for local setups so that you can test our apps on a development environment.
+You can continue to use our production-ready apps, whose URLs have been tabulated in the [Applications](#applications) section of this README.

 The setup instructions for each of our apps are available in their respective READMEs.
 You can _either_ follow those instructions (recommended) _or_ run our custom bash [script](./fc-internal/setup.sh).
-For more information on the latter option, you should read the [Setup Script](#setup-script).
+For more information on the latter option, you should read the [README](https://github.com/Sapphire-Labs/Hackathon/blob/master/fc-internal/README.md) for the fc-internal subproject.

-The [fc-api](./fc-api/) directory contains the necessary back-end code for **all** our applications.
+The [fc-api](./fc-api/) directory contains the back-end code for **all** our applications.
 You _must_ set that up.

-**Regardless of which setup method you employ, you'll need to configure the environment variables in order to run our apps.** You can issue a request for these variables via an email to Jadon at [jdsare@gmail.com](mailto:jdsare@gmail.com) .
+**Regardless of which setup method you employ, you'll need to configure the environment variables in order to run our apps locally.** You can issue a request for these variables via an email to Jadon at [jdsare@gmail.com](mailto:jdsare@gmail.com) .

 ## Applications